 Some sensors do that for you; the sensors convert the electrical impulses into an image.

 But a night vision monocular amplifies the light captured by the lens.
-Sometimes night hunting monocular use ambient light or moonlight.
+Sometimes night hunting monoculars use ambient light or moonlight.
 Night vision monocular fails to work in completely dark conditions.
-So, it is not reliable in the rainy season or cloudy nights.
+So, it is not reliable during the rainy season or on cloudy nights.
 This is the striking difference between Thermal monocular and night vision devices.

 Types of Thermal Monocular